n42r/n42r.github.io/blog/the-model-barely-matters-the-harness-does.md

 # The model barely matters.
 The harness does.

-When it comes to AI tooling, the harness matters more than the model This is counterintuitive.
-Most teams obsess over model selection and treat the harness as plumbing.
-This is the lesson I learned after 50 hours, 13K lines of code on a production healthcare application, and 12+ models tested.
 I started with 6 harnesses, 20 skills, and 8 plugins.
 I ended with one harness, two skills, and a working production app.
+When it comes to AI tooling, the harness matters more than the model — most teams obsess over model selection and treat the harness as plumbing.
+That's what 50 hours, 13K lines of code on a production healthcare application, and 12+ models tested taught me.

 The **_agent harness_** is the most promising development to come out of the LLM space.
 The idea is dead simple. _Put the agent in a loop and allow it to call tools and execute commands on your computer._